valguss/TestingPresentation/PITCHME.md

 - Cypress promises to allow us to create tests quickly
 - Ghost inspector allows non-technical people to create tests as well
 ---

+## Why do we even care?
+- Adding these tests in will require time
+- More time in quotes
+- Less time required for manual testing in future
+- All this testing is automated